 For high-value, high-consumable treatments like Morpheus8, CoolSculpting, or heavy dermal filler sessions, a simple card on file is often insufficient protection.
 These appointments block out massive portions of the schedule and require the medical spa to hold expensive inventory.

-This completely eliminates the uncommitted shopper.
+This materially reduces the uncommitted shopper problem.
 If the patient attempts to cancel two hours before the appointment, the medical spa does not have to hunt down a declined credit card to enforce a penalty fee; they already hold the deposit.

 Automated Enforcement and the Grace Period